ggventurini/python-deltasigma/README.md

 The **python-deltasigma** project aims to provide **a 1:1 Python replacement** of Richard Schreier's *excellent* **[MATLAB Delta Sigma Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/19-delta-sigma-toolbox)**, upon which it is very heavily based.
 The original toolbox is also known as *delsig* or *delsigma*.

-This project is at a very early stage.
+This project is at **a very early stage**.
+Not all functionality has been ported and the exmaple files do not run.
 Take a look to files.ods for the current status.

 Pull requests welcome!